orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

   practically complete version of the C++ standard on both the compiler and [C++ standard library], and C++ version symbols needed to use the prebuilt LTS binaries built with the same compiler version.
-* The rolling compilers have the up-to-date implementation of the standard, increased feature coverage for the edition of the standard, usually have the minimum required feature set to build most projects for that standard on this overlay.
+* The rolling compilers have the up-to-date implementation of the edition of the C++ standard,  increased feature coverage for the edition of the standard, usually have the minimum required feature set to build most projects for that standard on this overlay.
 The minimum GCC/Clang version used per rolling standard in this overlay minimizes incomplete coverage to avoid missing support errors.
 * Ebuild testing and development defaults on this overlay are currently set to GCC 13, GCC 15, Clang 18, Clang 19, Python 3.11.
 * CUDA 11.8 is not recommended because of version inconsistency between